When is Freedom Day in Portugal?

 Did you know?

 The military coup was started by an airing of two songs.
 “Grândola Vila Morena” (Grândola, Swarthy Town) was followed by "E Depois Do Adeus" by Paulo de Carvalho, Portugal's entry in the 1974 Eurovision Song Contest.
-This were secret signals that alerted the rebels to begin their coup.
+These were secret signals that alerted the rebels to begin their coup.

 Whilst the government forces killed four people before surrendering, the revolution was somewhat unusual in that the revolutionaries didn't resort to violence to achieve their goals.
 The population, holding red carnations, convinced the army not to resist and the soldiers swapped their bullets for flowers.